Travis Stamm’s pick-six caps off Lyons’ first win over Glenbard West since 2016

 Stamm, cramping up on a steamy day, went without a catch in the second half.
 But he ended his day in style on Glenbard West’s second-to-last possession, intercepting a heave at midfield and taking it all the way back.

-But the Hilltoppers’ defense, after allowing a combined 119 points the first three weeks, kept the team in it.
-It held Carroll, who had gone over 100 yards in each of the first three games, to just 48 yards on 22 carries.
+The Hilltoppers’ defense, after allowing a combined 119 points the first three weeks, kept the team in the game.
+It held Carroll, who had gone over 100 yards in each of the first three games, to only 48 yards on 22 carries.

 “We played great defensively,” Glenbard West coach Chad Hetlet said.
 “The Stamm kid, he’s going to hurt you.
 He’s a great receiver, very dangerous.
 So proud of our run defense.
 We were very physical.
 I think we play like five juniors on defense and they grew up.”